Harlock123/DirOpusReImagined/README.md

 The `<Args> </Args>` parameter can contain the following entries

+* Any text that you want to pass to the command line

-`%FD%` - Full Path of the file or folder selected in the Left or Right Panel Left Panel is searched first
+* `%FD%` - Full Path of the file or folder selected in the Left or Right Panel Left Panel is searched first

-`%AF%` - All Files in the Left or Right Panel Left Panel is searched first.
+* `%AF%` - All Files in the Left or Right Panel Left Panel is searched first.
 Each argument is separated by a space

-`%LAF%` - All Files in the Left or Right Panel .
+* `%LAF%` - All Files in the Left or Right Panel .
 Each argument is separated by a space Left panel is searched first

-`%RF1%` - Full Path of the file or folder selected in the Right Panel
+* `%RF1%` - Full Path of the file selected in the Right Panel

-`%LF1%` - Full Path of the file or folder selected in the Left Panel
+* `%LF1%` - Full Path of the file selected in the Left Panel

+    Note That the above two parameters are usable together in a buttons definition To allow handing a file from each panel to a command.
+For example a diff command as shown in the above example configuration file

-`%RPAF%` - Full Path All Files in the Right Panel .
+* `%RPAF%` - Full Path All Files in the Right Panel .
 Each argument is separated by a space

-`%LPAF%` - Full Path All Files in the Left Panel .
+* `%LPAF%` - Full Path All Files in the Left Panel .
 Each argument is separated by a space

 The `<Action></Action>` Parameter needs to be the actual command that you want to execute on clicking the button.
 The Parsed ARGS from the above parameters will be appended to the command line.